Russian Blue

 Lilia has just settled in brilliantly; from her first night with me, she's has been sleeping in my bed under the duvet, against my stomach, even though I'm sometimes woken up by her kneading it, or her gently pawing at my face while laying down next to it.

 She just loves to cuddle and will lay down on her back in my lap to have her tummy stroked.
 If I don't sit down quickly enough she'll stand against my legs asking to be picked up - no ignoring her then, because she will only ask once and will make her way up into my arms one way or another (ouch).
+She loves to maker her way up to my shoulders and to be carried around while there, draping herself across my shoulders like a luxurious scarf.
 She's such an enormous cuddly pie, a gem and an absolute joy to have around.
 From the first moment she's also been nothing but friendly and trusting towards Yin.

 Yin is also quite taken with her and I'll find them sleeping on top of each other - except when Lilia is in heat and "stuck" to Yin 24/7, then her affection can sometimes be a bit too much.